-5.23 The unique opportunities at Toton and Chetwynd Barracks will be harnessed to create a next-generation community, and a beacon for innovation.
+- 5.23 The unique opportunities at Toton and Chetwynd Barracks will be harnessed to create a next-generation community, and a beacon for innovation.
 A pioneer for great place-making, it will showcase new clean and green ways of living, working and learning, including as an internationally significant exemplar net-zero carbon community.
+The development will provide unparalleled connectivity through new public transport, digital infrastructure and walking and cycling links, accessible to all.
+The unique history of the area and the diverse landscapes of the Erewash river valley will support the creation of a place rooted in its past but looking to the future. - 5.23 The unique opportunities at Toton and Chetwynd Barracks will be harnessed to create a next-generation community, and a beacon for innovation.
+A pioneer for great place-making, it will showcase new clean and green ways of living, working and learning, including as an internationally significant exemplar net zero carbon community.
 The development will provide unparalleled connectivity through new public transport, digital infrastructure and walking, cycling and wheeling links.
-The unique history of the area and the diverse landscapes of the Erewash river valley will support the creation of a place rooted in its past but looking to the future.
+The unique history of the area and the diverse landscapes of the Erowash river valley will support the creation of a place rooted in its past but looking to the future.